 The agency's senior leadership is actively involved in both our national professional organizations and local organizations.
 We encourage all staff members to engage in projects and organizations that improve our communities.
 The type and level of involvement depends on the staff members' talents and interests.
 Agency Director, Rodger Stroup, actively participates in professional and community organizations.
-Some of the organizations where he is active as a leader include the American Association for State and Local History (he was elected to the governing board in 2003); SC Heritage Trust Advisory Board; South Carolina Hall of Fame; SC Executive Institute Alumni Board; and Rotary Club of Columbia.
-Dr. Stroup frequently visits our public reference room to talk with researchers, and often patrons stop by and ask directly for his help with historical documents and artifacts.
-Our State Archivist, Roy Tryon, is active in several historical organizations, including the Council of State Archivists (CoSA) as a board member and as co-chair of the CoSA-sponsored and federally-funded task force on the nation's local government archives and is chairman of the SC State Historical Records Advisory Board.
-During FY2007 he made presentations before several professional groups on records matters and served on the SC Supreme Court Public Access to Court Records Task Force.
-Our department's Deputy State Historic Preservation Officer, Elizabeth Johnson, is involved in the SC Hall of Fame, Palmetto Trust, and Historic Columbia Foundation.
+Some of the organizations where he is active as a leader include the American Association for State and Local History (he was elected to the governing board in 2003); SC Heritage Trust Advisory Board; SC Hall of Fame; SC Executive Institute Alumni Board; and serves on the board of the Columbia Rotary Club.
+Dr. Stroup serves as the treasurer of the SC Historical Association and with the support of his administrative assistant also handles the association's membership records and the mailing of the Proceedings each year.
+The director frequently visits our public reference room to talk with researchers, and often patrons stop by and ask directly for his help with historical documents and artifacts.